Skip to content

 Reported by al-Bukhari and Muslim — the Prophet ﷺ

-Every account includes three interpretations each month, with the full library and your saved history.
+Every account includes three interpretations a month, plus the full library and your saved history.